Lunatiss/AB_testing/README.md

 The time spent by users in each step indicates that test users initially have a harder time starting but proceed through the process to completion.
 In contrast, control group users spend more time at the start but are less likely to finish the process.

-## Conclusions

-The new design shows promising results with a significantly higher completion rate and potentially improved efficiency in certain steps.
-However, it also has a slightly higher error rate, indicating areas for optimization.
-Further analysis and user feedback will be crucial for refining the new design.

 ## Hypothesis Testing

 To determine if the difference in completion rates is statistically significant: